Presentations

 Small Actions, Big Results: Encouraged faculty and staff to reflect on their "why", reinforcing that small contributions lead to lasting change for students and the broader community.

-Date: November 2024, April 2025
+Dates: November 2024, April 2025, December 2025

 Employment Training Panel (ETPL) Process, Saddleback College